KnpLabs/Gaufrette/README.md

 ```
 and configure it as you want.

-2) Build the php docker image :
+2) Build the PHP docker image :
 ```bash
 $ make docker.build
 ```